Labs64/netlicensing.io/_drafts/2020-02-02-most-popular-programming-languages-learn-2020.md

 **Where to use:**

+- Web development
-Web development, Server-side: this programming language is used to build dynamic and interactive websites.
+- Server-side: this programming language is used to build dynamic and interactive websites.

 So, you want to go to server-side web development then still PHP is a good choice with a large number of popular framework like Laravel, Symfony, etc.

 ## &numero;4 - Java

 *TODO*

+**Where to use:**

+- xxx
+- xxx

 ## &numero;3 - JavaScript